faraz9993/Active_Reactive_Parameter_Script_Deployment_Using_Jenkins/README.md

 ### This set-up must show the list of all the folders and files accordingly.

-### Next, it's time to write a pipeline script.
+### Now, it's time to write a pipeline script.
-### Before, that you need to add the server ip address as username and its pem file in Jenkins Credentials.
+### Before that, you need to add the server ip address as username and its pem file in Jenkins Credentials.

 ```
 Dashboard > Manage Jenkins > Credentials > System > Global Credentials > SSH Username with private key